bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 * @MustBeDocumented – a marker that says that this annotation is a part of the API of the annotated element, and must be displayed in the generated documentation;
 * @Repeatable – a marker that says that this annotation may be used multiple times on the same element.

-See more in the docs.
+See more in the  [docs](http://kotlinlang.org/docs/reference/annotations.html#annotation-declaration) .
 Additionally, we can now specify an optional target for annotations at use sites:

 {% raw %}